citp/privacy-policy-historical/g/gn/gno/gnomicfun.com.md

-> *The following text is extracted and transformed from the gnomicfun.com privacy policy that was archived on 2016-10-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161019125143id_/http%3A//www.gnomicfun.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the gnomicfun.com privacy policy that was archived on 2017-06-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170626203506id_/http%3A//www.gnomicfun.com/privacy) for the most accurate reproduction.*

 # gnomicfun.com - Privacy Policy

 ### Privacy Policy

-Groove Clip LTD ("gnomicfun") operates a variety of web sites ("Web Site" or "Site") including www.gnomicfun.com and is committed to protecting the privacy of our Web Site users ("Users") and Groove Clip LTD members ("Members").
+Groove Clip LTD ("") operates a variety of web sites ("Web Site" or "Site") including www.gnomicfun.com and is committed to protecting the privacy of our Web Site users ("Users") and Groove Clip LTD members ("Members").
 To that end, we offer this Privacy Policy to inform our Members and Users (referred to individually, or collectively, as "you") of how we collect, use and disclose your personal information.
 Groove Clip LTD will take reasonable steps to protect your personal information in accordance with this Privacy Policy and applicable laws.
 To make this notice easy to find, we provide a link to our policy at the bottom of most pages of our Web Site.

 Groove Clip LTD defines personal information as information about an individual that enables someone to identify or contact a person and includes, among other things, a person's full name, address, telephone number and e-mail address, as well as other information we maintain about a person in identifiable form in combination with one of the foregoing identifiers, such as account history, financial information, titles rented or purchased or categories of products rented or purchased.
 Categories of personal information that we collect include, for example: